with Jenny Reid and Rosie Dymond

 - neurological and psychosocial development during adolescence

-- working with risk, including self harm, substance use and offending behaviour
+- working with risk, including self harm, substance use and child sexual exploitation

 - understanding systems and networks and their role in counselling